 Celebrating a gluten-free Easter can feel overwhelming but hopefully, this blog post gave you some ideas of foods you can still enjoy.
 Easter is a holiday where there are a lot of options for you to stay safe.
 There are a lot of gluten-free candies and recipes that can be easily modified.
 You don’t have to sacrifice enjoying yummy foods this Easter!

 And if the Holidays are hard and you feel like you need more strategies and support to simplify your celiac safety strategies, check out the Celiac Crash Course!
-This self-paced course gives you strategies and skills to stay celiac-safe at events like this AND you’ll get access to 2 months of live virtual support group meetings to ask questions and trouble shoot problems with celiac specialists and peers.
+This self-paced course gives you strategies and skills to stay celiac-safe at events like this.
 Check it out here.